shibukawa/lightpng/README.rst

 Output Options
 ~~~~~~~~~~~~~~

-:-16m PATH: 16 bit PNG with 1 bit alpha (RGBA 5551).
+:-16m PATH : 16 bit PNG with 1 bit alpha (RGBA 5551).
 If source image doesn't have alpha, it generates RGB 565 PNG.
 :-16a PATH: 16 bit PNG with 4 bit alpha (RGBA 4444).
 If source image doesn't have alpha, it generates RGB 565 PNG.
+:-32 PATH: 21/32 bit PNG.
+It tries several compression option and reduce file size.

 Texture Mode / Preview Mode
 ---------------------------